roblox-aurora/zircon/docs/docs/tutorial-basics/client.md

 ZirconClient.Init();
 ```

-Then by default, your console
+Then by default, your console shortcut is F10.